IRCAD/sight/libs/io/patch/README.md

 ## Test

-Contains tests ensuring version upgrades are working fine for relevant ::sight::data.
+Contains tests ensuring version upgrades are working fine for relevant sight::data.

 ## How to use it